 How can I understand if my HDD is worn?

 In contrast to SSD, hard disk drives can “die” slowly, giving you a lot of different signs of its problems.
 First thing that you will likely notice is increased noise.
-HDDs are not silent, as solid-state drives are, and they usually emit a little bit of noise – sound of spindle rotation, changing the spinning direction, “clicks” of read-write head that touches the platters, et cetera.
+HDDs are not silent, as solid-state drives are, and they usually emit a little bit of noise – sound of spindle rotation, changing the spinning direction, “clicks” of read-write head that hit the parking area3, et cetera.
 When some parts of this complicated mechanism works not as it was designed to, you will likely hear it.

 The signs that may be spectated not only with your hearing are high disk load and general slowness of system performance.
 Even though HDDs are slower than solid disks, they may run even slower.
 Same things as with SSD may happen: your files will be damaged, and some of the write operations may take hours instead of minutes.
 But the overall situation may keep going for months, letting you backup your data.

 Besides the aforementioned check-up with special tools, you may also check the hardware elements that your disk uses.
 Sometimes, bugs may appear not because of disk issues, but because of SATA cables problems.
 They can be damaged, or defective, or just twisted at an extremal angle.
 Buy new ones and plug the disk using them.
-Aside from SATA cables, I will also recommend you to check the SATA port3 on the motherboard and SATA power cable that is plugged into the power supply.
+Aside from SATA cables, I will also recommend you to check the SATA port4 on the motherboard and SATA power cable that is plugged into the power supply.
 If switching your HDD to other power and connection ports fixed all problems – you have likely uncovered the issue.

 Checking the disk with special tools